stovermc/hot-reads/README.md

   * `rspec`

 ### API
-This application has 1 enpoint
+This application has 1 enpoint.

 POST `api/v1/links` this creates a new Hot-Read if this the url doesnt already exist in the database.
 If it already exists, a count of one is added to it.